Mathare Youth Sports Association: History and background

-Mathare United started as Mathare Youth F.C, playing in local tournaments, winning the Coca Cola for 3 consecutive seasons (1993 to 1996), Unbeaten in 38 games in the knockout tournament.
+Mathare United started as Mathare Youth F.C, playing in local tournaments, winning the Coca-Cola for 3 consecutive seasons (1993 to 1996), Unbeaten in 38 games in the knockout tournament.
 It later became a feeder for Mathare United F.C.
 Players like Simon Kiongi, Osman Ngaiwa, Solomon Teklu, Duncan Ochieng, Edgar Ochieng, Late Edwardo Gallo, Charles Opiyo, Kennedy Kagwa, Peter Karanja, Maurice Wambua, Abdul Hack, 'Gaza', Late Peter Serry, Mathews Ottamax, Late John Magwe, John Mwaura, Don Bosco, Keseko, Zangi Omondi, and guided by MYSA officials like Tom Tumbo and Salim Mohammed, and Coach Leonard Saleh were the core of the resurgence of MYSA into a superpower.

 Since its start, MYSA is dedicated to enhancing social proficiencies through the teaching of football.
 Children can score points at their participation in 'Clean Up Projects', and with matches they have won.
-Very diligent players can have their school expenses paid.
+Players can have their school expenses paid.
 When there is no place available at school, one can still use the library.

 During theater plays there is also attention to instruction on AIDS, drugs and prostitution.
 Furthermore, it teaches leadership, photography, music, and more.

 MYSA was twice nominated for a Nobel Peace Prize and is financially supported by the Royal Dutch Football Association and the Norwegian Strømme Foundation.

 In 1999 MYSA won the UNEP Global 500 Award for environmental innovation and in 2001 the CAF/African Youth Development Award.
 In 2003 MYSA was honored with a Prince Claus Award from the Netherlands and in 2004 it received a Sport for Good Award of the Laureus World Sports Awards.

-MYSA has moulded some of the best Athletes, Artists, Activists, and Councillors known as MCA's, it has shaped the community into a hub of Greatness Within, Products of MYSA have gone international, making a difference in Canada, United Kingdom, United States, and in Norway, Denmark, Belgium, Sweden, and also within the continent of Africa.
+MYSA has moulded some of the Athletes, Artists, Activists, and Councillors known as MCA's, Products of MYSA have gone international, making a difference in Canada, United Kingdom, United States, and in Norway, Denmark, Belgium, Sweden, and also within the continent of Africa.